fdemusso/DDFR/README.md

 ## Description

-DDFR is not just a computer vision system; it is a digital companion designed to restore confidence to those living with dementia.
-Thanks to advanced technology, the system recognizes the faces of friends and relatives in real-time, discreetly whispering to the patient who is in front of them and recalling past conversations.
-DDFR transforms uncertainty into familiarity, helping to keep the most precious bonds alive day after day.
+Memory is the quiet thread that weaves the tapestry of our identity.
+When that thread begins to fray, the world can become a fragmented, uncertain place.
+DDFR is not merely a computer vision system; it is a digital anchor designed to restore confidence and dignity to those living with dementia.

+Leveraging a sophisticated modular architecture, DDFR acts as an external memory extension.
+It perceives the environment in real-time, identifying the faces of loved ones—friends, family, caregivers—and discreetly bridges the cognitive gap.
+Currently, the system provides immediate visual identification, transforming the anxiety of the unknown into the comfort of familiarity.
+It is technology stepping back to let humanity come forward, helping to keep the most precious bonds alive.

 ## Technologies